-Rosita Ratfish liver oil – 11 drops a day – Viking’s secret of sharp mind and psychic abilities – activates Pinal gland to a highest level fast; (Also it nourishes jaws to help lost teeth regrow);
+Rosita Ratfish liver oil – 11 drops a day – Viking’s secret of sharp mind and psychic abilities – activates Pineal gland to a highest level fast; (Also it nourishes jaws to help lost teeth regrow);

-Tuning folk 528Hz – minimum 2-3 minutes a day – keep close to your ears, or you can touch the area between eyebrows with the base of the folk – cleansing and activating the Pinal gland fast;
+Tuning folk 528Hz – minimum 2-3 minutes a day – keep close to your ears, or you can touch the area between eyebrows with the base of the folk – cleansing and activating the Pineal gland fast;

 Chanting or Humming – minimum 5 minutes a day – the frequency of your own soul – activates all chakras;

-Frankincense incense or essential oil – minimum 3 times a week – it is a very high frequency – activates the Pinal gland; Incense – anytime around the house, and Essential oil – one drop on the wrists or right on the area between the eyebrows;
+Frankincense incense or essential oil – minimum 3 times a week – it is a very high frequency – activates the Pineal gland; Incense – anytime around the house, and Essential oil – one drop on the wrists or right on the area between the eyebrows;

-Oak trees – daily is better – to be near, to touch, to hug, to talk to them – the highest frequency trees on Earth – connects you to Source – activates the Pinal gland;
+Oak trees – daily is better – to be near, to touch, to hug, to talk to them – the highest frequency trees on Earth – connects you to Source – activates the Pineal gland;

 Heat oil in a skillet over medium heat.
 Slice plantains as thick as your fingertip and brown 3 to 5 minutes per side.
 Remove from pan and mash flat with bottom of a drinking glass.
 Season with salt and pepper, then return to pan and cook 3 minutes more per side.